ocean-eddy-cpt/gcm-filters/docs/theory.rst

 Filter Steps
 ------------

-The filter goes through several steps to produce the final filtered field.
+Versions of the filter before v0.3 go through several steps to produce the final filtered field.
 There are two different kinds of steps: *Laplacian* and *Biharmonic* steps.
 At each Laplacian step, the filtered field is updated using the following formula